 By Tennessee Williams

-Plautus's wide humor, reflecting Roman manners and modern existence, is printed in those 5 performs: The Pot of Gold (Aulularia), The Prisoners (Captivi), The Brothers Menaechmus (Menaechmi), The Swaggering Soldier (Miles Gloriosus), and Pseudolus.
+Plautus's vast humor, reflecting Roman manners and modern lifestyles, is printed in those 5 performs: The Pot of Gold (Aulularia), The Prisoners (Captivi), The Brothers Menaechmus (Menaechmi), The Swaggering Soldier (Miles Gloriosus), and Pseudolus.

-It's a Bilingual version of chinese language and English.
+It's a Bilingual variation of chinese language and English.

 Terence (?
-184-159 BC) was once the phenomenal comedian playwright of his new release at Rome and one of many founding fathers of ecu comedian drama.
+184-159 BC) used to be the phenomenal comedian playwright of his new release at Rome and one of many founding fathers of eu comedian drama.
 His performs were imitated through authors as different because the nun Hrothswitha within the 10th century and P. G. Wodehouse within the 20th.
-They take care of the love-life of adolescent boys and with linked tensions of their kin with their fathers.
+They care for the love-life of adolescent boys and with linked tensions of their relatives with their fathers.

 Take a trip into the way of life of a small city with CliffsNotes Our city.
-Meet Thornton Wilder's cherished characters Emily Webb and George Gibb and watch as they event lifestyle, fall in love, and face tragedy.
-What moments of your own life could you decide to reside yet again if given the opportunity?
+Meet Thornton Wilder's loved characters Emily Webb and George Gibb and watch as they event lifestyle, fall in love, and face tragedy.
+What moments of your own life may you opt to dwell yet again if given the opportunity?